Polysubstance Abuse and Treatment for Multiple Addictions

 At Alta Mira, many clients come to us struggling with polysubstance abuse and multiple addictions in addition to co-occurring mental health issues.
-Polysubstance dependence treatment requires a personalized approach that accounts for the full spectrum of the dependency.
+Treatment for more than one addiction requires a personalized approach that accounts for the full spectrum of dependency.
 Our intensive, integrated world-class addiction treatment program helps relieve your suffering and remove the obstacles created by addiction and mental health to help you reclaim your life.

 Dependence on a substance happens when a person’s mind and body gets used to needing a substance to function normally.
 When the person stops using the drug, withdrawal symptoms can present themselves until the body readjusts to functioning without the use of the substance.
 Dependence happens because of ongoing substance use or using high amounts of an addictive substance.